-7.4.1.3.2 CMS-CMS, CMS-SIP Proxy and SIP Proxy - SIP Proxy Interfaces

-When a CMS or a SIP Proxy receives a SIP signaling message, it MUST map the source IP address to the identity (FQDN) of the CMS or SIP Proxy and to the local policy associated with that FQDN.
-This lookup MUST utilize an IP address to FQDN map for all CMSes and SIP Proxies that have current IPsec Security Associations with this host.
+7.4.1.3.2 CMS-CMS, CMS-MGC, CMS-SIP Proxy and SIP Proxy - SIP Proxy Interfaces When a CMS or MGC or a SIP Proxy receives a SIP signaling message, it SHOULD map the source IP address to the identity (FQDN) of the CMS or SIP Proxy and to the local policy associated with that FQDN.
+This lookup would utilize an IP address to FQDN map for all MGCs and SIP Proxies that have current TLS sessions with this host.
 This map is built during key management described in the following section and does not need to reside in permanent storage.